On the grass around the satellite dish

 he stashed behind the doctors’ dumpster

-That’s way deep for break time on a sunny day,
+Could be, but that’s too deep for a sunny day,

 so I resume my contemplation of butterflies.

 The Amish man regards the twin brown rumps

 in front of his face, then gives the reins a flick.